Axiomata

 The Cut

-What cold do you call home?
+What husk did you name home?